 5.3.1 Religious justifications of murder

-Nakazawa Shinichi's and Lama Khetsun Sangpo's book on Tibetan Tantric Buddhism Niji no kaitei (Guide to the rainbow) was popular among Aum members and other young people being critical of traditional Japanese Buddhism.
-Its last chapter describes a ritual performed by lamas to guide the soul of a deceased person during transmigration to a higher dimension which is called poa.
-Eventually, however, senior figures began to use poa as euphemism for murder sanctioned by a certain kind of Buddhist reasoning.
-According to the state prosecution Asahara allegedly stated in a later speech:
+Nakazawa Shinichi and Lama Khetsun Sangpo's book on Tibetan Tantric Buddhism, Niji no kaitei (Guide to the Rainbow), was popular among Aum members and other young people critical of traditional Japanese Buddhism.
+Its final chapter describes a ritual performed by lamas to guide the soul of a deceased person during transmigration to a higher dimension known as poa.
+At some point, senior figures in Aum began using poa as a euphemism for murder sanctioned by a certain kind of Buddhist reasoning.
+According to the state prosecutor, Asahara allegedly stated in a speech:

 The end justifies the means.
 Let's say there's a man whose vices are so many that he is certain to go to hell when he dies.
 If an enlightened individual determines that it's best to put an end to his life sooner and ... kills him, this act would be seen as plain murder by society in general.
 But in the light of our doctrine, the killing amounts to letting the man have his poa.
-As such, any enlightened person will see at once that both the killer and the person to be killed are going to benefit from the act.
-(AEN 4/26/1996).
+As such, any enlightened person will see at once that both the killer and the person to be killed are going to benefit from the act (AEN 4/26/1996).

-Ordinary ethics is here suspended by a certain religious reasoning being based purely on functionalist thinking.
-After the Aum incident came to light, many people in Japan and worldwide could not believe that Buddhists would commit murder since Buddhism is perceived as "peaceful religion."
-This idealized image quickly disappears when Buddhist history is taken into account.
-The "warrior monks" in premodern Japan and Buddhist efforts in the Pacific War are only two examples.
-In all these cases, however, we have to distinguish between the primary encouragement to commit crimes by religious teachings and the secondary legitimation of already executed murder, as in the Tendai discourse on warrior monks or in Aum's poa-theory.
+Conventional ethics are here suspended by a certain type of religious reasoning that is based purely on functionalist thinking.
+After the Aum incident came to light, many people in Japan and across the world could not believe that Buddhists would commit murder since Buddhism is perceived as a “peaceful religion.”
+This idealized image of the religion quickly disappears, however, once Buddhist history is taken into account.
+The “warrior monks” of premodern Japan and the Buddhist effort during the Pacific War are only two examples.
+In all these cases, however, we must distinguish between the primary encouragement by religious teachings to commit crime and the secondary legitimation of already committed murders, as in the Tendai discourse on warrior monks or Aum's poa-theory.

 5.3.2 Apocalyptic expectations

-Like founders of other new religions, Asahara had studied Chinese divination and astrology since he was concerned with his own fate, but then he utilized his skills also for others.
-Eventually, he began to announce prophecies concerning humankind.
-(Asahara l991a: 120) His meditation practice, he claimed, enabled him to travel in the synchronous "astral-world" whereby he could see future events in the phenomenal world.
-(Asahara 1991c: 275) In 1987, he predicted a "nuclear war" between 1999 and 2003 caused by economic conflicts between Japan and Europe resp. the USA; however, he promised, if Aum "spreads all over the world, we can avoid World War 3 certainly."
-(Asahara 1988: 92, cf. 87 f) In 1989, Asahara (1992c: 153 f) had begun studying Nostradamus' Les Centuries.
-Goto Ben's science fiction series "Great Prophecies of Nostradamus" had triggered a "Nostradamus boom" in Japan since 1973.
-(Cf. Asahara 1991a: 103 f) The subtitles predict a catastrophe for humankind in 1999, and the nearer this year approached, the more this topic became popular.
-Agon-shu and Kofuku no kagaku already had taken up these "prophecies."
-(Kiriyama 1981; 1995; Okawa 1988; 1991) The theme appealed to people who sensed a crisis in affluent Japan.
+Like founders of other new religions, Asahara had studied Chinese divination and astrology because he was concerned with his own fate, but later came to utilize his skills to control the fate of others.
+Eventually, he began to announce prophecies about humankind (Asahara l991a: 120).
+His meditation practice, he claimed, enabled him to travel in the synchronous “astral-world,” from which he could see future events in the phenomenal world (Asahara 1991c: 275).
+In 1987, he predicted that a “nuclear war” would occur between 1999 and 2003 due to economic conflicts between Japan and Europe resp. the USA.
+However, he promised that if Aum “spreads all over the world, we can avoid World War III certainly” (Asahara 1988: 92, cf. 87 f).
+In 1989, Asahara (1992c: 153 f) began studying Nostradamus' Les Centuries.
+It was Goto Ben's science fiction series, “Great Prophecies of Nostradamus,” that had triggered a “Nostradamus boom” in Japan in 1973 (cf. Asahara 1991a: 103 f).
+Its subtitles predicted that a catastrophe for humankind would take place in 1999.
+As the year approached, the popularity of the issue increased.
+Agon-shu and Kofuku no kagaku had already taken up the matter earlier (Kiriyama 1981; 1995; Okawa 1988; 1991).
+Such prophecies appealed to people who sensed an imminent crisis in affluent Japan.

-Asahara's visions became more pessimistic when he repeatedly felt rejected by society, as explained above.
-In 1990 he stated:
+As noted, Asahara's visions became more pessimistic as he was repeatedly rejected by society.
+In 1990, he stated: